TheresiaOng/ip/docs/README.md

 ## Getting Started

 1. Ensure you have Java-17 downloaded
 2. Download the latest version of Katsu
 3. Run the jar file using `java -jar katsu.jar `
 4. Type your commands and press Enter to execute them
 5. Type `bye` to exit the application

-## Support
+## ❓Need Help?

-If you encounter any issues or have questions, please contact our support team.
-Happy task managing! ˗ˏˋ𓅭ˎˊ˗
+If you encounter any issues or have questions about using Katsu, here are some tips:
+- Double-check your command format using the examples above
+- Make sure date formats follow the pattern `yyyy-MM-dd HH:mm`
+- Task numbers should correspond to the numbers shown in your task list

+You can also refer back to this guide anytime for command references.
+Happy task managing! ˗ˏˋ𓅭ˎˊ